-Ottawa County Community Action Agency has funding available through the CARES Act to assist families with their past due utilities, access to emergency food, hygiene and sanitation supplies as well as to assist with transportation if needed.
+Ottawa County Community Action Agency has funding available through the CARES Act to assist families with their past due utilities.
 Contact OCCAA for information and eligibility requirements by calling 616-393-4433 or apply online.

 How Community Action Agency Helps Your Community